supermanzer/MATLAB/README.md

 nanFuncs:  A series of functions used to finding NaN values and interpolating over them if they fall within user 		   specified parameters.

+calcDF.m:  This function is used to calculate effective degrees of freedom in one or two time series vectors.
+It calculates the autocorrelation function and uses the first zero crossing or first e-folding (depending on user input) to determine decorrelation time.
+In the case two vectors are passed in, it returns the lower of the two degrees of freedom for the most conservative estimate.